ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Software Development Lifecycle
 ------------------------------

-This section describes step-by-step how to plan, design and implement a new feature:
+This section describes step-by-step how to plan, design, and implement a new feature:

 1. Task Creation
 2. Creating the Design Document